-Guide Dogs Australia has been announced as Australia’s Most Trusted Charity Brand, maintaining their exclusive hold on the title for a fifth consecutive year.
+Guide Dogs Australia has today been announced as Australia’s Most Trusted Charity Brand, maintaining their exclusive hold on the title for a sixth consecutive year.

 Five new Guide Dogs were presented with their very first harness at a special graduation ceremony in Wyong last Saturday.

 Thanks to the generosity of TreeTops Central Coast, children with sight loss had the chance to get out of their comfort zones and build confidence at a free mobility day.

 In Your Hands: dog owners urged to take control of pets as half of Guide Dog handlers report dog attacks

 One in two Guide Dog handlers in NSW and the ACT reported they have had a Guide Dog attacked by another dog while working, according to a new client survey by Guide Dogs NSW/ACT in the lead up to International Guide Dog Day (25 April).